5/6/13

 - P.B.
 Shelley

 It took a few days to figure out where I was, to realize that I had changed my habitat, that this was something completely new and undiscovered.
 I kept thinking about all the things that had happened in the past few months.
-I had finished 3 years of New York.
+I had finished a bunch of years in New York.
 I had moved away from Amsterdam.
 I made new memories, remember?
-I felt like writing, and figured that inspiration would be something not hard to find in a city like Rome.
+I felt like writing and figured that inspiration would be something not hard to find in a city like Rome.
 What I didn't foresee, was the impact that this inspiration would have on me.

 During my first week, friends of mine invited me to visit the city of Tivoli.
 It was a place that presented itself in strange ambivalence, yet once I started taking in the pretty things around me, I fell into a deep, irrelevant hole of nothingness.
 How did I get here?
 Gazing off the balconies of the Villa D'Este, I realized that I would no longer talk to people, neither would I share my impressions and instead walk behind my friends, so I could stop, ponder and take in more of the things that we passed.
 So many balconies, so many views.
 But why?
 Why do people come here?
 I wondered.
 My friends knew the history of the place, they read all the brochures and discussed the love life of Lucrezia Borgia during our train ride.
 I had to look out the train window, into the quaint mountains.
 They were clear and mighty up close, but intangible and blurry afar, blending in with the sky, softly.
 I felt like climbing one of them, to get to the top, to be blurry and soft and to blend in with heaven, to feel like heaven.